-Alan Watts Student Scholarship

-Named in honor of British philosopher Alan Watts, who was associated with Saybrook University in its formative years, this scholarship is awarded to an accomplished student interested in the work and teachings of Alan Watts.
+The Alan Watts Student Scholarship Award is only available to continuing students.
+It is named in honor of British philosopher Alan Watts, who was associated with Saybrook University in its formative years.
+The scholarship is awarded to an accomplished student interested in the work and teachings of Alan Watts.
 Recipients seek to go beyond simplistic notions of what is, or of what should be, recognizing the need for exploration of oneself through various modalities ranging from meditation to humor, and the impact such practices have on our lives, on the continuing development of humanistic/transpersonal psychology and on our social order.
-This scholarship is only available to continuing students.
-Students may apply for more than one scholarship, but no student will receive more than one scholarship award in one academic year.
-If students are awarded up to their Cost of Attendance, their loans will be reduced.